Also known as the one side bottlebrush, Calothamnus quadrifidus is a red flowering species.

 One of the more forgiving plants from Western Australia, this is a plant that copes with some humidity.

-A position in full sun to a little light shade and a very well drained soil are essential.
+- A position in full sun to a little light shade is important

 Use this in the garden border, as a feature plant for the beautiful flowers, or mass plant as low hedge.

 Propagation is from seed which can be collected and then plated out spring.